You are here

 We throw around this idea of using stories to engage your community, audience, and site users a lot.
 I would say, most people take for granted that this is true and that it works to keep people interested in what you are talking about, but do you know why?

-Go back to grammar or high school for a minute and think about your favorite teacher...or even just a teacher that you remember.
+Go back to grammar or high school for a minute and think about your favorite teacher…or even just a teacher that you remember.
 What do you remember about them?
-For me, one of my favorite history teachers was known for 2 things, his clothes (he looked like he had stepped out of Hemingway novel) and his stories.
-I am not sure his stories were actually about history, but I gander that he was teaching us more about life in that class anyways.
-And it worked, we felt safe in his classroom to talk about "real" issues and we could discuss history and current events more openly—reflecting, discussing and considering different viewpoints than what we found in our textbooks.
-He engaged us and therefore taught us...A LOT.
+For me, one of my favorite history teachers was known for 2 things, his clothes (he looked like he had stepped out of a Hemingway novel) and his stories.
+I am not sure his stories were actually about history, but I’m pretty sure that he was teaching us more about life in that class anyways.
+And it worked, we felt safe in his classroom to talk about “real” issues and we could discuss history and current events more openly—reflecting, discussing and considering different viewpoints than what we found in our textbooks.
+He engaged us and therefore taught us…A LOT.

 Ok, so why did his stories engage us, since that is really the point here.
 It is because we could relate to them.
 We could consider how his experiences compared to our own and that kept us interested.
-I can not help comparing a lot of communications best practices with what I learned in my grad. school educational psychology classes.
+I can not help comparing a lot of communications best practices with what I learned in my graduate school educational psychology classes.

 John Dewey (one of my personal favorites) called for education to be grounded in real experience.
 He wrote, "If you have doubts about how learning happens, engage in sustained inquiry: study, ponder, consider alternative possibilities and arrive at your belief grounded in evidence."